NBA Street Vol. 2: Reception

 The game received positive reviews upon release.
 GameRankings and Metacritic gave it a score of 90% and 90 out of 100 for the PlayStation 2 version; 89% and 88 out of 100 for the GameCube version; and 89% and 89 out of 100 for the Xbox version.

 BBC Sport gave the game a score of 93% and said, "The atmosphere of NBA Street is enhanced by an excellent soundtrack including hip-hop tracks from the likes of Nelly and Nate Dogg, plus various sound effects from the street - traffic, sirens, crowd abuse, etc." Maxim gave it a score of eight out of ten and said, "even if you aren't a hoops fan, there's plenty of unintentional humor to appreciate: Seeing Yao Ming dunk on Bill Walton alone is worth the price of admission."
 The Village Voice gave the PS2 version eight out of ten, saying, "The up-to-four-player game itself is hot to death."

+During the 7th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated NBA Street Vol. 2 for "Console Action Sports Game of the Year", which was ultimately given to SSX 3.